Cyberbullies (Source: Cam Good: Elijah Smith Elementary, goo.gl/xcyIgC, under CC BY-NC-SA 2.0 licence)

 - 23 Great Lesson Plans for Internet Safety (Common Sense Education, USA)

-- Be Internet Awesome (Google, USA)
+- Be Internet Awesome [including Interland game] (Google, USA)

 - Better Internet for Kids (European Schoolnet, EU)